 Lou Ann Hamblin

 Lou Ann proudly served the law enforcement profession for 22 years before retiring.
 Lou Ann has had many roles during her law enforcement career to include uniform patrol, bike patrol, undercover narcotics and prostitution operations, and a temporary assignment with a DEA Task Force.
 She holds a master’s degree in human performance technology and instructional design from the University of Michigan.
-For the last thirty years Lou Ann has specialized in training females training over 6,000 in pistol alone, and is a certified firearms and defensive tactics instructor in a variety of disciplines.
+For the last thirty years Lou Ann has specialized in training females training over 6,500 in pistol alone, and is a certified firearms and defensive tactics instructor in a variety of disciplines.
 Lou Ann conceptualized the nationally recognized Building Warrior Women® training event for women that has been publicized as the finest leadership and survival skills training for female officers in the United States.
 She instructs internationally in the areas of instructional leadership, training for specialty units to include survival training for school resource officers, female specific, police cycling operator and train-the-trainer level classes.
 Her national conference presentations include: A Girl and A gun (AGAG), International Law Enforcement Educators and Trainers Association (ILEETA), International Police Mountain Bike Association (IPMBA), and International Association of Law Enforcement Firearms Instructors (IALEFI), Rocky Mountain Women in Law Enforcement (RMWLE), Tactical Strength and Conditioning (TSAC), National Tactical Officers Association (NTOA) conferences, and the International Association of Women Police (IAWP).
 Lou Ann is a Team One Network adjunct instructor and Master Pistol Instructor through Heckler and Koch and is a certified armorer for a number of weapon systems.
-She authored the "Firearms Training" chapter in IPMBA's Complete Guide to Public Safety Cycling 2nd ed. and has authored many articles in Law and Order, Police Marksman magazine, PoliceOne.com, IALEFI's "Firearms Instructor" and the IPMBA Newsletter. ...
+She authored the "Firearms Training" chapter in IPMBA's Complete Guide to Public Safety Cycling 2nd ed. and has authored many articles in Law and Order, Police Marksman magazine, PoliceOne.com, IALEFI's "Firearms Instructor" and the IPMBA Newsletter.
 She currently serves as an advisory board member for ILEETA, and is a former consultant and presenter with Calibre Press Women's Street Survival Seminars, which she co-wrote.
 Lou Ann served as a part-time faculty member with the Washtenaw Community College Police Academy specializing in emergency vehicle operations, physical skills and administering the MCOLES physical agility pre-test for seven years.
 She also served as the Law Enforcement In-service Training Coordinator for Schoolcraft College.
 There she supervised the in-service training program, its instructors, and the curriculum as well as grant writing and execution.
 Lou Ann also serves on the Board of Directors for IALEFI as the 3rd vice president, has taught at many of their train the trainer "Master Firearms Instructor" classes and conferences.
 She was named ILEETA's "Iron Cop" in 2009 and in 2015 Lou Ann received Alumnus of the Year for the University of Michigan School of Education for her contributions to public safety training.
+In 2025 Lou Ann received ILEETA's inaugural "Legacy Award" acknowledging over 30 years of her contributions in improving law enforcement training and the success of law enforcement instructors.
 Lou Ann is an avid cyclist and runner, completing several marathons and half marathons.
 Contact Lou Ann: louann@loukatactical.com

 Kathleen D. Vonk